cpfaff/rbefdata_paper/paper/rbefdata.md

 Today scientists need to deal with a deluge of data in many disciplines.
-While there are some good and widely accepted solutions that solve some of the most pressing problems with data like their lost other valuable concepts like for example ontologies and the use of metadata are not wide spread enough.
-This is either related to a missing acceptance or the simple fact that the concept is hard to implement for a certain scientific domain.
+While there are some good and widely accepted solutions that solve some of the most pressing problems like the general lost of data other valuable concepts like for example meta data and ontologies are not yet wide spread enough.
+This is either related to the fact that concepts are hard to implement for a certain domain or a lack of willingness to learn new tools that implement the new functionality.
 We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
 The platform has been developed and is used within the BEF-China experiment to manage the data.
 It is specialized in the handling of small and heterogeneous data, which is representing the majority of data in biodiversity research.
 We show the usage of the package by creating a workflow in form of an R script.
 The workflow underlying analysis steps not only describe the interactions between the R package and the data management platform but reconstruct a facet of an analysis already were results have been published already.
 We discuss the introduced combination of software in the context of the data life cycle in ecology and the current as well as future data management requirements.
 Additionally, we give an outlook on upcoming semantical assisted features like an improved exploration of data and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction